wiseman-timelord/Trans-Onnx/README.md

 <BR>To merge and convert, model files from Transformers to the ONNX format, for machine learning tasks, through use of, Windows Batch & WSL Python.
 <BR>Reasoning..
 <BR>1) Onnx Libraries are not as good as Huggingface libraries, for my interests.
-<BR>2) GUI options and performance and python libraries, are limited on windows.
+<BR>2) GUI options and performance and python libraries, are limited on wsl/windows.
 <BR>
 <BR>Status: Alpha, requires coding assistance, mostly created project for someone to fork and develop a little further to complete with some know how.
 Will be of interest to someone wishing to semi-automate the process of converting large number of linux friendly transformers based language models to windows friendly onnx based models, for use on windows based language model applications.
 <BR>